 In June 2014, he was unanimously selected as the first Judge of the Local Tax Division by its eight member nominating committee.

 Cade is Board Certified as a Specialist in Tax Law by the Louisiana Board of Legal Specialization, and serves as chair of the Tax Law Specialization Commission.
 He is the Vice Chairman of the Tax Section of the Louisiana State Bar Association.
 Cade is a member of U.S. Senator Bill Cassidy's vetting committee for Louisiana's federal judicial nominations.

 Judge Cole serves on the planning committee of the National Conference of State Tax Judges, and is active with the American Bar Association State and Local Tax Committee.

-Judge Cole has served as DeQuincy City Magistrate, Vinton Town Attorney, and Sulphur City Attorney.
+Judge Cole has served as DeQuincy City Magistrate, Vinton Town Attorney, Sulphur City Attorney, Spc.
+Asst.
+District Attorney (14th JDC and 38th JDC), and Special Counsel to the Speaker of the Louisiana House of Representatives.
 He is also a former member of the Louisiana Serve Commission, having been appointed by Governor Mike Foster.

 He is a graduate of the Tulane School of Law, where he obtained the award for highest performance in Obligations II, Income Tax, and Public Utility and Energy Regulation.

 After law school, Judge Cole served as a Law Clerk to Justice Jeannette Knoll of the Louisiana Supreme Court before entering private practice in Lake Charles.
 He is admitted to the bar in Louisiana and Florida, all state and federal courts in Louisiana, federal courts in Texas, the U.S. Court of Appeals for the Fifth Circuit, and the United States Tax Court.

 He and his wife, Rebekah, have two sons and two daughters, and reside in Lake Charles.
 Mrs. Cole is a Chemical Engineer that is active in many community causes, and also serves as a member of the Louisiana Judicial Compensation Commission.